 Sloan Distribution Grant

 The Sloan Distribution Grant is a $50,000 grant awarded by Film Independent to a film that is entering its distribution phase.
 Eligible films must depict themes, stories and characters grounded in real science, technology or economics.

-This is the third grant presented by Film Independent and the Alfred P. Sloan Foundation; the other two are the annual $30,000 Sloan Producers Grant, awarded to a Film Independent Producing Lab Fellow for a film in development; and a $20,000 production grant, which is awarded to a film represented in Fast Track, Film Independent’s financing market during the LA Film Festival.
+This is the third grant presented by Film Independent and the Alfred P. Sloan Foundation.
+Other Sloan Grants include the $30,000 Sloan Producers Grant, awarded to a Film Independent Producing Lab Fellow for a film in development; a $20,000 production grant which is awarded to a film represented in Fast Track, Film Independent’s financing market during the LA Film Festival; and a $10,000 development grant which is awarded to an Episodic Lab Fellow for a television pilot in development.

 - Applicants must be the producer of a narrative fiction feature film.